first published at Crescent International, Eva Bartlett

 A similar policy of intimidation plays out daily in Gaza’s border regions, where farmers and anyone working or living near the border face potential machine-gun fire or shelling.
 This includes some of the Strip’s poorest, usually children, who work in border regions collecting stones and rubble (from israeli army-destroyed homes) for re-sale in the construction industry.
 These labourers face danger twice-over: the threat of being targeted by machine-gunning/shelling, and the treat of unexploded ordinances beneath the rubble exploding when disturbed.[videos]

-During the 2008-2009 war on Gaza, in addition to warplane bombings, many homes in the border regions were destroyed by demolition explosives.
-This tactic was in tandem with the intentional destruction of wells and cisterns in border regions.
+During the 2008-2009 war on the people of Gaza, in addition to warplane bombings, many homes in the border regions were destroyed by demolition explosives.
+This was in tandem with the intentional destruction of wells and cisterns in border regions.
 Tanks and bulldozers churned up huge swaths of land into unworkable waves of earth.
 The combination of this all rendered the areas flanking the border unlivable, and almost impossible to farm. [see: They Make Like Art Here]

 Farmers who attempt to access their land, be they elderly or children (male and female), are routinely targeted by israeli soldiers.
-A 50 meter “buffer zone” established unilaterally by israeli authorities on the Gazan side in the mid-90s, has over the years been expanded to the current 300 metre “buffer zone.”
+A 50 meter “buffer zone” established unilaterally by israeli authorities on the Gaza side in the mid-90s, has over the years been expanded to the current 300 metre “buffer zone.”
 In reality, the actual policy is one of attacking Palestinians as far as two kilometres from the border.

 This off-limits area steals roughly one third of Gaza’s agricultural land, land which happens to be some of the most fertile soil in the Strip.
 This is an area formerly known as Gaza’s “bread-basket” for the many olive, fruit and nut trees, wheat and rye, lentils and chickpeas, and various vegetables and fruit that once grew abundantly on these lands.
 Now, in the name of “security,” every week or two, armoured bulldozers accompanied by tanks, flatten swaths of farmland, even beyond the israeli-imposed 300 metre limit.